 Twitter added a feature that lets you make your images more accessible to the visually impaired by way of adding text descriptions.
 It’s along the lines of ALT tags on web pages.

-It’s a feature you need to enable to access–go to the your account settings and enable the “Compose Image Descriptions” feature.
+It’s a feature you need to enable to access–go to your account settings and enable the “Compose Image Descriptions” feature.

 I have a more detailed post on making your Twitter images more accessible here.